-Want to take a break from honking horn in Delhi.
+Want to take a break from honking horns in Delhi.
 A morning walk in Lodhi Garden or a family picnic in this royal garden is a perfect retreat for you.
-Spread over 90 acres, this stunning structure was built by the rulers of Lodi Dynasty in the 15th century.
-Here you can see the Mohammed Shah’s Tomb, Sikander Lodi’s Tomb, Sheesh Gumbad and Bara Gumbad.
+Spread over 90 acres, this stunning structure was built by the rulers of the Lodi Dynasty in the 15th century.
+Here you can see Mohammed Shah’s Tomb, Sikander Lodi’s Tomb, Sheesh Gumbad and Bara Gumbad.

 Closest metro station(s) – Jor Bagh (Yellow Line) / JLN Stadium (Violet Line)

 If I’m not wrong then every Indian wants to be at India Gate at least once in their life.
 Here you can feel the glory and power of the country.
 This place is always bustling with people.
 Here you can feel the soul of Delhi.

 Humayun’s Tomb The first garden-tomb in Asian Continent, adoring the UNESCO WORLD HERITAGE SITE, this marvellous structure is next to the Taj Mahal for its beauty and popularity.
 Based on Charbagh’s style, many Mughal rulers are buried there.
 Built of red sandstone, the monument is known for its Persian design.